 In areas where the overboard discharge of the holding tank is permitted, the tank can be emptied using the holding tank macerator pump.
-This pump is controlled by a breaker labeled "Macerator" on the DC Main Distribution Panel in the cabin.
+This pump is controlled by a breaker labeled "Macerator" and a momentary switch on the DC Main Distribution Panel in the console.